KlickyMao/emqx-enterprise-docs-en/install.rst

 | 8084      | MQTT/WebSocket/SSL                |
 +-----------+-----------------------------------+

-According to the chosen protocol and ports, the firewall should make the relevant ports accessible.
+According to the protocol and ports, the firewall should make the relevant ports accessible.

 For the clustering, the following ports of EMQ X node are used: